-This business plan highlights some of the key strategic initiatives the Office will work on in 2018-19, supporting our commitment to continuous improvement.
+This business plan highlights some of the key strategic initiatives the Office will work on in 2019-20, supporting our commitment to continuous improvement.

 The Office's governance structure aligns with our vision and priorities, and focusses our strategic efforts in five key areas: financial audit, performance audit, communications, people management, and operations.
 The Office continues to recognize the critical importance to our mission of highly trained and engaged staff.
-We have invested in a professional Director of Human Resources and will focus a lot of our strategic efforts in developing and implementing best practices in human resource management that meet the needs of our Office.
-Working groups, where appropriate, comprised of office staff, will be responsible to complete the following 2018-19 strategic initiatives as needed.
+We have invested in a professional Director of Human Resources and will continue to focus a lot of our strategic efforts in developing and implementing best practices in human resource management that meet the needs of our Office.
+Working groups, where appropriate, comprised of office staff, will be responsible to complete the following 2019-20 strategic initiatives as needed.
+In addition, the Office will be making a significant investment in the development of an evidence-based strategic stakeholder communications plan.
+This will involve research, stakeholder interviews, and a critical review of our current approach to external communication.